KiandaBPM/docs/content/docs/platform/controls/actions/signature.md

         ![Signature pop up including Sign by textbox](/images/signature-sign-by.jpg)

-      - **Allow override sign by** - Select **Yes** if you want to allow override of the signature in the Signature field.
+      - **Allow override sign by** - Select **Yes** if you want to allow override of the signature inserted in the Signature field.
 If you choose Yes, an additional option will be shown - **Default title of sign by**:

         ![Signature field allow override sign by option](/images/signature-override.jpg)

+        If you select **Yes** to 'Allow override sign by' and then click into the '**Default title of sign by**' field, you can then select a field to be used to populate the default name in the Signature field.
+For example, you could select a [User picker field](/docs/platform/controls/input/user-picker/) within your form as the 'Default title of sign by' - this would then mean that the user that is selected in that User picker field will be the default name shown in the Signature field.

       - **Hide default signature tab** - Select **Yes** if you want to hide the default signature tab (where an electronic signature is automatically generated).
 If you choose Yes, the next option - **Auto save signature** - will no longer be available to you.